Panther has the ability to fetch Slack audit logs by querying the Audit Logs API. Panther will query the api every 1 minute.

 Select the workspace you signed in earlier.
 Click on Create App.

-Scroll down to the Redirect URLs section and add the
+Scroll down to the Redirect URLs section, click Add and put in the

-redirect url that you copied from the Panther wizard.
+redirect url that you copied from the Panther wizard in the previous section, then click Save URLs

 Scroll down to the section titled Scopes -> User Token Scopes.
 Add the